ThinkPad Club

 ThinkPads started as paper notebooks given to IBM engineers in the 1920s (?!), and the name stuck around through the legendary ThinkPad laptop line.
 Amazingly, IBM still makes "Think" merch, and it’s surprisingly affordable.

-Buy Some Fun Computer Stickers!
+Fun Computer Stickers!

 Totally optional, use them like boyscout badges maybe...